Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/All Current Velocity Commands.md

 ## Mute System:
 `/mute [id | */all] ( optional: <<time diff>> )`
-> If '<<time diff>>' parameter is not specified, the player will be muted permanently.
+> If `[time diff]` parameter is not specified, the player will be muted permanently.

 > You cannot execute /mute or /unmute on yourself.
 `/unmute [id | */all]`

 `/mutelist ( optional: {flag} )`
 > If you specify the '-o' flag, this command will only show you muted players who are currently online.